 JOHN WOODWORTH • Beekeeper

-A beekeeper since 2007, and a current board member of the Puget Sound Beekeepers Association, John Woodworth became interested in bees after taking a introductory class with his daughter at a local beekeeping supply store.
+A beekeeper since 2007, and a past board member of the Puget Sound Beekeepers Association, John Woodworth became interested in bees after taking an introductory class with his daughter at a local beekeeping supply store.
 Soon one hive became two, then four, then eight, then sixteen.
 (He is committed to keeping the number under 24!)
 John calls his operation Back Alley Honey — a nod to the original first hive location and his mission to provide quality natural honey to the needy.
 In addition to his participation with Urban Bee Company, all of the honey produced at his apiary at the Goat Hill Giving Gardens is donated to the Pike Place Senior Center.
 Outside beekeeping, John is a principal at a small architectural practice located downtown, specializing in affordable housing and historic preservation.